razeitona/important-game/README.md

 - Update `ConnectionStrings:DefaultConnection` in `src/important-game.web/appsettings.json` or provide `ConnectionStrings__DefaultConnection` as an environment variable when deploying.
 - To use Telegram notifications, replace the placeholder token and chat id in `src/important-game.infrastructure/Telegram/TelegramBot.cs` or refactor the class to pull secrets from user secrets or environment variables before deploying.
-- SofaScore calls rely on PuppeteerSharp.
-If your deployment environment restricts outbound network calls or headless browsers, configure an alternative league processor in `DependencyInjectionSetup`.
+- SofaScore calls are throttled Http requests.
+If your deployment environment restricts outbound network calls, adjust the HttpClient configuration in `DependencyInjectionSetup` or provide an alternative league processor.

 ## Docker